ajschumacher/ajschumacher.github.io/20200925-how_not_to_be_wrong_by_ellenberg/index.md

 I like [this book][] a lot.
 The five parts (Linearity, Inference, Expectation, Regression, Existence) provide beautiful large-scale structure, and it also shimmers on every page.
-Supreme court justices encounter the word "orthogonal."
+Supreme Court justices encounter the word "orthogonal."
 There's a beautiful proof of [Buffon's needle problem][].
 There's some philosophy of math.
 Ellenberg is a delight.